solid-o/docs/index.md

 - [query-language](./query-language.md?id=query-language): powerful query language for REST lists, can automatically build doctrine queries and can be extended to support custom filtering
 - security-policy-checker: utilities to check complex security policies based on route, resource and other conditions [WIP]
 - [serialization](./serialization-component.md?id=serialization): provides abstraction to serializers.
-See [Serialization section](./serialization.md) for more information
 - [versioning](./versioning.md?id=versioning): analyses the request and guesses the version request by the user.

 ## Framework integrations